ClareXing/learngit/readme.txt

-git is a version control system git is free software do something change the file then use git to control it
+git is a version control system git is free software do something change the file the third time to change the file